La Mesa Facade and Property Improvement Grant Program

 On March 11, 2021, the American Rescue Plan Act of 2021 (“ARPA") was signed into law.
 ARPA includes funding from the Federal Treasury for financial assistance to state and local governments, qualifying numerous programs such as rental assistance, mortgage assistance, utility assistance, homelessness, and emergency housing funding as eligible activities.
 ARPA also provides funding to assist residents and businesses.
 In 2022, the City Council formed an Ad-Hoc Subcommittee to review, discuss, and recommend eligible uses of ARPA funding for the City of La Mesa.
 The La Mesa Façade and Property Improvement Grant Program was recommended by the Ad-Hoc Subcommittee and subsequently funded by the City Council as a two-year pilot program.
 The goal of the program is to assist local businesses with completing façade and property improvements to enhance business-use properties and improve the economic climate.

-Due to limited grant funding and the current number of applications received exceeding available funding for year one, new applications are not being accepted at this time.
-Applications for funding for year two will be accepted at a date to be announced.
+Due to limited grant funding and the current number of applications received exceeding available funding for year two, new applications are not being accepted at this time.

 The La Mesa Façade and Property Improvement Program has been established as a two-year pilot program to provide matching grant funding for business owners and/or property owners of retail, commercial, industrial and office properties in the City of La Mesa to complete exterior improvements to business-use properties.
 The grant is not for new “ground up construction” but for improvement of existing commercial buildings and the property around them.
 Legal non-conforming residential properties in commercial zoning designations do not qualify for FPIP funding.
 Applicants are eligible for a specified maximum grant amount based on the building’s linear foot frontage on a public way: